Suppression of errors in collectively coded information: Simulation

 Therefore, in order to understand the time evolution of $f^A$ for the wt and mut alleles, we should track the distributions $P^{mut}(x)$ and $P^{wt}(x)$ of an allele's distance $x$ from the 3$^\prime$ end of oligos across single-stranded oligos in the oligo pool (Fig.~\ref{fig:explanation}B).
-While the mutant allele is initially 3$^\prime$-proximal (concentrated at 5 bp from the 3$^\prime$ end), by cycle 10 $P^{mut}(x)$ eventually spreads out. $P_{wt}(x)$, in contrast, is by construction initially more spread out since the wt allele was already encoded on a variety of different oligos (e.g. see Fig.~\ref{fig:experiment}A), and remains uniformly spread after all 10 cycles.
+While the mutant allele is initially 3$^\prime$-proximal (concentrated at 5~nt from the 3$^\prime$ end), by cycle 10 $P^{mut}(x)$ eventually spreads out. $P_{wt}(x)$, in contrast, is by construction initially more spread out since the wt allele was already encoded on a variety of different oligos (e.g. see Fig.~\ref{fig:experiment}A), and remains uniformly spread after all 10 cycles.
 Tracking the average distance $ \langle x \rangle$ of the mut and wt alleles from the 3$^\prime$ end (Fig.~\ref{fig:explanation}C, left) reveals that the mutant allele is initially closer to the 3$^\prime$ end of oligos compared to the average wt allele, indicating an initial disadvantage in replicative potential.
 However, as the oligo pool replicates, the relative positions of the mean wt and mean mutant allele converge.

 Indeed, if we calculate the time-dependent productive pairing fraction $f^A$ (Fig.~\ref{fig:explanation}C, right), we find that mut alleles are initially at a disadvantage, with a lower productive pairing fraction $f^{mut}$ compared to wt allele $f^{wt}$.
-This disadvantage {decreases} over the first few replication cycles, consistent with the decreasing gap between mean mut and wt distances from oligo 3$^\prime$ ends.
-By cycle 5, the productive pairing fraction $f^A$ of wt and mutant alleles are essentially equal and both very close to 0.
-The collapse of the productive pairing fraction $f^A$ for both mut and wt alleles is due to the fact that most alleles are bound in fully-extended blunt end duplexes.
-Such duplexes cannot participate in subsequent rounds of melt-anneal-extend and hence cannot contribute to the production of more mut or wt alleles.
+This disadvantage {decreases} over the first few replication cycles, consistent with the decreasing gap between mean wt and mut distances from oligo 3$^\prime$ ends.
+By cycle 5, the productive pairing fraction $f^A$ of wt and mut alleles are essentially equal and both very close to 0.
+The collapse of the productive pairing fraction $f^A$ for both wt and mut alleles is due to the fact that most alleles are bound in fully-extended blunt end duplexes.
+Such duplexes cannot participate in subsequent rounds of melt-anneal-extend and hence cannot contribute to the production of either wt or mut alleles.